What is ServSafe?

 Temporary bake sales; grocery or convenience stores with only prepackaged food; soup kitchens for the needy; food shelves with only prepackaged food; vending machines; potluck dinners and temporary events like gatherings with a picnic or cookout.

 Every year on average, one in six Americans will become ill due to foodborne illness.
 And of those, 128,000 will be hospitalized and 3,000 will die.
 The situation is worse in developing countries.

 Foodborne illness has caused countless deaths throughout history and also in modern times.
 It’s believed that Alexander the Great died from Salmonella typhi poisoning (typhoid fever) after consuming spoiled food.
 Our 12th president, Zachary Taylor, died after eating a bowl of cherries that were probably contaminated with Salmonella.
 King Henry I, Rudyard Kipling and Prince Albert all died as a result of foodborne illness as well.
 Here are some more examples:

-- In 1993 four US children died and hundreds more were sickened from E. coli poisoning after eating contaminated burgers from Jack in the Box.
+In 1993 four US children died and hundreds more were sickened from E. coli poisoning after eating contaminated burgers from Jack in the Box.
 This caused nationwide panic and the fast-food chain was nearly bankrupted.

-- In 2006 spinach tainted with E. coli sickened 205 people, killed five, and caused 21 cases of kidney failure across 26 states.
+In 2006 spinach tainted with E. coli sickened 205 people, killed five, and caused 21 cases of kidney failure across 26 states.

-- In 2015 there were dozens of outbreaks across the country, causing over 500 people to be sick.
-Salmonella, Norovirus and E. coli had been linked to Chipotle Mexican Grill.
+Also in 2015 Salmonella, Norovirus and E. coli had been linked to Chipotle Mexican Grill.
 Fifty-five people in 11 states were sickened and 22 were hospitalized, but there were no deaths.
 Investigations are ongoing, but some blame a sick employee while others blame corporate sabotage.